Definition of Probation Status

 How does this affect me?

 We encourage you to meet with your advisor prior to deciding which course(s) to drop since choosing the wrong course may cause prerequisite problems in future terms.
 Students on probation are given a limit to the number of classes they can take so they can concentrate on fewer classes, improve their grades and regain their good standing status.
-If there are extenuating circumstances that you believe warrant a waiver of the four course limit, you must contact your department chairperson by Friday of the first week of the quarter to discuss your situation.

 I failed a class last term; now what should I do?